SaiSrinivasDevana/ML_Project/README.md

 Model Training :

 In this phase different models with different hyper parameter combinations were tested .
-The best model found was Random Forest regressor.
+The best model found was Random Forest classifier.
 This model is saved as pickle file.

 Prediction Pipeline :